 While the portfolio has a bias to bonds in areas such as financials, structured and social housing, we continue to look for ways to add to overall diversification.
-During the quarter we added Transurban, senior secured bonds from the toll road operator with a focus on Australia, but also operating in the US and Canada.
-We also added a new issue from Vodafone.
-These bonds came at an attractive level as the mobile phone operator used proceeds to fund a tender at a premium to market prices.
+During the quarter we added a new issue from Vodafone, a leading provider of communication infrastructure for both individual and business customers, with the bonds coming at an attractive level.